likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/10-networkpolicies.md

 ### Create Network Policy to restrict Ingress access

-* In the previous exercises,  you have created 2 environments (DEV and SIT).
-Typical, DEV projects are not allowed to access SIT projects.
-In the exercise 5,  we have labelled your project - service-sit-%username% with `env=sit` so that your project is able to access database in `database-sit` project with the network policies below.
+* In the exercise 5,  we have labelled your project, `service-sit-%username%` with `env=sit` so that your project is able to access database in `database-sit` project with the network policies below.
 The 2 default network policies are deleted.
-Those policies allowed all pods in this project are accessible from other pods and network endpoints.
+The defaulted policies allow all pods in this project are accessible from other pods and network endpoints.

 * Network Policy to deny all traffics.
 ```